jgrocho/dot-files/README.md

 dependency chaining mechanism, but no other mechanism yet exists to describe to enforce any dependency requirements.

+#### Available

+What follows is a brief description of some of the available scripts.

+*   `bash-completions.bash`: sources files under
+    `~/.bash-completion.d/enabled` that in `-bash-completion`.
+(See
+    below for more details.)

+*   `prompt-command.bash`: Uses the `PROMPT_COMMAND` variable to set
+    `PS1` to include some handy information.
+Currently, it displays the last command's exit status, the user's name, the current hostname when connected via SSH, the full current directory, the current Git branch and status, and information about any virtual development environments (i.e. rvm, virtualenv, or virthualenv).

+    This display makes use of color escape codes, and does not provide detection of capabilities nor fallback settings.
+The results on non-color enabled terminals is not guarenteed.

+*   `solarized-fix.bash`: The Solarized `dircolors.256dark` theme
+    provided by seebi/dircolors-solarized has to approximate some of the solarized colors for maximum compatibility.
+The magical incantation provided here remaps the colors to make the approximated colors exact.
+This fix works in xterm and maybe some other terminals.
+(See altercation/solarized/#8 for more details.)

 ### bash-completion.d

 Bash offers tab completion for a large variety of commands, but not all